savannahloberger/digitalGarden/src/pages/about.md

-Welcome to this blog template by [cassidoo](https://cassidoo.co)!
+Welcome to this blog, er rather digital garden,
+More about me here: [Savannah](https://technicallysavi.com/about)!

-It's using Astro and TinaCMS.
-You can [clone it on GitHub](https://github.com/cassidoo/blahg) to use it for yourself, and see how it works!
-I would _love_ if you told me when you do use it, I love seeing variations on it!
+This site is using Astro and TinaCMS.
+You can [clone the same template I did on GitHub](https://github.com/cassidoo/blahg) to use it for yourself!

-The tags at the bottom of the page are dynamically generated.
-The more tags you use, the more tags are added to the list!
-Posts are simple markdown files.
+Posts are written in markdown and any writings pre winter 2024 have been imported in.

-You should also check out [my newsletter](https://cassidoo.co/newsletter), or my word game [Jumblie](https://jumblie.com/?utm_campaign=blahgtmp&utm_source=github), or my [GitHub profile](https://github.com/cassidoo).
-Or don't.
-Follow your dreams.
+You should also check out (in no particular order):
+ - [cassidoo's newsletter](https://cassidoo.co/newsletter), or my word game [Jumblie](https://jumblie.com/?utm_campaign=blahgtmp&utm_source=github), or my [GitHub profile](https://github.com/cassidoo).

-Enjoy!
+ - [Maggie Appletons Digital Garden]

+Take chance, make mistakes, and follow your dreams.
+All the best!